raleel/cfi-srd-es/0002_Cultura_y_razas.md

 #### Alineamiento y Pasiones

 - **Alineamiento:** Any, choose one or two from an Ethical Code (Lawful, Neutral, or Chaotic), and one or two from a Moral Code (Good, Neutral, or Evil).
 Alternately, choose one or two from True Neutral.
-- **Otras Pasiones:** Any, but typically one or two from the following:
+- **Otras Pasiones:** Cualquiera, pero normalmente una o dos de las siguientes:
   - Loyalty to Clan Chieftain
   - Love (friend, sibling, or romantic lover)
   - Hate (magic, creature, rival, or clan)